The Certificate III in Sport and Recreation is the recognised qualification to work within the aquatic and recreation industry.

-Students are actively involved in sports based programs within industry for example, sports coaching delivered within the Primary school sector.
+Students will be actively involved in sports-based programs within the industry, for example, sports coaching delivered within the Primary school sector.

 Students are issued with a GOTAFE polo shirt, and are required to provide their own personal sporting shorts/tracksuit pants and shoes.